Nathanpmyoung/nathanpmyoung.github.io/pages/great.md

 - [[book]]
 	- [[A Long Way to a Small Angry Planet]]
 	- [[The Name of The Wind]]
 		- Generally very good but occasionally blindsides you with softcore erotica.
-This is true of basically all [[Fantasy]] novels from the 90s/00s, but if you don't know this it might be quite off-putting. [[Why Was Good 90's Fantasy So Sexual?]]
+This is true of basically many [[Fantasy]] novels from the 90s/00s, but if you don't know this it might be quite off-putting. [[Why Was Good 90's Fantasy So Sexual?]]
 	-
 	-
 	-